Join us for a live Q&A on the early warning signs of dementia with Dr. Macie P. Smith on 4/15 at 12 PM PST.

 Please enter a valid zip

-Conditions that affect memory, such as Parkinson’s disease, dementia, and Alzheimer’s disease, tend to progress slowly.
+Conditions that affect memory, such as Parkinson’s disease and dementia (including Alzheimer’s disease), tend to progress slowly.
 If your loved one lives in assisted living, staff may notice their changing needs before you do.
 It may be hard to accept, no matter who notices first.

 What Is the Difference Between Memory Care and Assisted Living?